Neurofeedback as ADHD therapy

 1.1.3.
 Changes in EEG brain frequencies with age

 In all people, the power (current strength) of the EEG changes with increasing age, especially from childhood to adolescence.
 With increasing age, the slow frequencies (delta and theta) decrease, while the fast frequencies (alpha and beta) become stronger.
-The total power (the sum of all individual frequency power values) decreases with increasing age.2122 Although there are age-related changes in ADHD sufferers as well as non-affected people, the extent of these changes varies.
-In ADHD, the EEG becomes more similar to that of non-affected people with age, while it remains almost constant in ADHD-I sufferers.2324
+The total power (the sum of all individual frequency power values) decreases with increasing age.2425 Age-related changes occur in people with ADHD as well as in people without ADHD, but to varying degrees.
+In people with ADHD, the EEG becomes more similar to that of non-affected people as they get older, while it remains almost constant in people with ADHD-I.2627

 When studies speak of “slowed brain activity”, they are referring to an increase in the power of slow brain frequencies (delta/theta).